cheap-pets/mussel/docs/message/notify.md

 # Notify

-Show message on a floating bar, that will dismiss itself.
+Show message on a floating bar, then dismiss itself.